 The Washington State Department of Ecology has concluded that mitigation measures recommended in the LSMP will satisfy the TMDL for Lake Sawyer.
 The SEPA Appellants do not dispute the data or methodology used in the LSMP to assess the effectiveness of mitigation.
-They point out that the data and methodology shows that the MPD projects will load phosphorous in excess of TMDL and that this phosphorous loading will approach (but not exceed on its own) the eutriphication point for Lake Sawyer.
-This information is insufficient to refute the conclusions of DOE.
+They point out that the data and methodology shows that the MPD projects will load phosphorous in excess of TMDL and that this phosphorous loading will approach (but not exceed on its own) the eutriphication

-The conclusions of DOE are expressed in the Lake Sawyer TDML Water Quality Implementation Plan, Ex.
-H-9 ("Implementation Plan").
+The conclusions of DOE are expressed in the Implementation Plan.
 DOE published the Implementation Plan in 2009.
 The Implementation Plan implements the LSMP by providing a framework for corrective actions to address ongoing and future sources of phosphorous pollution in Lake Sawyer and the surrounding watershed.
 Implementation Plan, p. v.
 DOE concludes at p.
 31-32 of the Implementation Plan that the City will establish compliance with the TMDL under the following conditions: compliance with the Western Washington Phase II Municipal Stormwater Permit, compliance with the 2005 Ecology Western Washington Stormwater Manual and the continuation of a water quality monitoring program in coordination with implementation projects.
 Dr. Kindig testified that, as designed, the MPD projects meet the DOE conditions for consistency with the TMDL.
 Dr. Kindig's testimony on this point was unrefuted.
 Robert Zisette, the Appellant's water quality expert, agreed that the mitigation implementation measures identified in the Implementation Plan are incorporated into the MPD proposals.
 Zisette testimony, 3/19/10.
 The Examiner finds that the Master Plan proposals meet the conditions for DOE's finding of TMDL compliance.

 The SEPA Appellants assert that compliance with the mitigation measures outlined in the LSMP (and presumably the Implementation Plan) are not sufficient to comply with the Lake Sawyer TMDL or to prevent Lake Sawyer from reaching eutrophic status.
-As to TMDL compliance, Mr. Zisette did an interpolation of the modeling used to predict phosphorous loading for total build out to determine that the phosphorous loading attributable to the MPD proposals, with LSMP stormwater controls, would generate an additional 353 kg/yr above the 715 TMDL limit.
-See

-Wheeler Prehearing Ex.
+As to TMDL compliance, Mr. Zisette did an interpolation of the modeling used to predict phosphorous loading for total build-out to determine that the phosphorous loading attributable to the MPD proposals, with LSMP stormwater controls, would generate an additional 353 kg/yr above the 715 TMDL limit.
+See Wheeler Prehearing Ex.
 20. In making this calculation Mr. Zisette roughly used the same MPD area calculated by the Applicant as draining into Lake Sawyer, employing the area outlined in Exhibit H-7.
 Had Mr. Zisette used the higher developable area assigned by the LSMP model to the MPD proposals, his phosphorous loading results would have been higher.

-Mr. Zisette's TMDL calculations did not reveal any new information that wasn't readily apparent to DOE when it found TMDL compliance in the Implementation Plan.
+Mr. Zisette's TMDL calculations did not reveal any new information that was not readily apparent to DOE when it found TMDL compliance in the Implementation Plan.
 It is important to note that beyond adjusting downward for development area, Mr. Zisette's calculations did not alter any of the assumptions used in the LSMP model.
-The LSMP model predicted a total phosphorous load of 2,255 kg/yr at build out, which is 1,540 kg/yr above TMDL.
+The LSMP model predicted a total phosphorous load of 2,255 kg/yr at buildout, which is 1,540 kg/yr above TMDL.
 Mr. Zisette's calculation merely showed that the MPD's proportionate share of this excess phosphorous is 353 kg/yr.
 All of this information is easily predictable from the LMSP.
 The baseline "typical year" in the LMSP model was already 627 kg/yr above TMDL.
 Given this context and the presumed assumption in the LSMP model that all nonpoint source development contributes phosphorous, any new development would increase the phosphorous load to somewhere between the baseline and the 2,255 kg/yr build out amount.